ubuntu/ubuntu-project-docs/docs/reference/exception-LandscapeUpdates.rst

    -  a specific QA review
    -  a "Committed" status

--  all self tests must pass (already a standard Landscape coding practice)
+-  all self tests must pass.
+It is already a Landscape standard coding practice to write unittest for every change as well as have them all pass before commit.
--  after a test upgrade of the client, a simple manual verification confirming the client can still talk to the Landscape server must be performed

 The above tests exercise the code changes and must be performed by a member of the Landscape team.
 The packaging changes need an extra QA